maxpohlman/maxpohlman.github.io/index.md

 ---

 **I am currently pursuing a PhD in Energy, Environmental, and Food Economics at Penn State.
- My research at Penn State Includes:**
+ My research at Penn State includes:**

 * Empirical effects of forested riparian buffers on water quality